List of Toyota model codes

 The following model codes have been used by Toyota.
 The letters of the model code is found by combining the letters of the engine code with the platform code.
 If the engine code and the platform code have two letters each, the middle letter is computed according to this formula:

-For vehicles equipped with the Dynamic Force engine series, the model code system is slightly changed as referred by the table below.
+Vehicles with newer powertrains, including Dynamic Force engines and 1XM/1YM electric motors, use an updated model code system, as shown in the table below.